Is this training for you?

 You’ll also have reading, journaling, class observations, and practice‑teaching assignments that count toward your hours and help you grow in real, lived ways.

-Your Teachers
+Your Trainers

 Nicole Bayer,